 - You were afraid or wary of pulling over in the area you were in, for whatever reason, and so planned to drive to a safer place before doing so.

 It is important you inform your attorney of every little detail that happened during your arrest, even if it seems trivial, as it may prove essential in building a defense for your case.
+Knowing compliance with law enforcement orders can also affect the severity of the charges you face, so be sure to discuss your understanding and actions with your attorney.
 Your lawyer may also be able to have the charges you’re facing reduced to “disobedience to police or fire department officials.”
-Under Florida Statute 316.072, this is categorized as a second-degree misdemeanor, meaning that it is much less serious, and you would face less severe penalties if charged with this instead.
+Under Florida Statute 316.072.), this is categorized as a second-degree misdemeanor, meaning that it is much less serious, and you would face less severe penalties if charged with this instead.

 However, in order to get your charges reduced to this, you will need the help of an experienced Clearwater-based lawyer.
+In some cases, fleeing to elude charges may be reduced to a lesser traffic offense, depending on the circumstances.
 Our attorneys at The Law Place are more than qualified to help you and fight on your behalf in court, so be sure to call us today to schedule your free consultation.

 Why Should You Hire an Attorney?